sezinkarasu/deceptionbench-llama-qwen-eval/known-limitations.md

 ## 1. The Truncation Artifact (Single-turn)

-A manual evaluation of the `qwen3:8b` L1-baseline revealed that 42 out of 293 rows (~14%) had empty or severed responses.
+A manual evaluation of the `qwen3:8b` L1-baseline revealed that 42 out of 293 rows (~14%) had empty or cut off responses.
 Strangely, the judge model (`gemma2:9b`) still scored them—skewing about 4:1 toward `decept`.

-**The likely mechanism:** The judge seems to flag severed fragments containing scenario-relevant keywords (e.g., "optimize" in a tax prompt) as deceptive, even without a coherent claim.
+**The likely mechanism:** The judge seems to flag cut off fragments containing scenario-relevant keywords (e.g., "optimize" in a tax prompt) as deceptive, even without a coherent claim.

 | Type | Condition | Question (excerpt) | Verdict | `response_text` (verbatim) |
 | --- | --- | --- | --- | --- |